unascribed/Partyflow/README.md

 - Can't override templates or static files
 - No translation support
 - Remote storage (e.g. S3)

-## Other missing stuff
+- No automatic pruning of old transcodes that haven't been downloaded lately

+## The ugly 😦

-- A logo that isn't just :tada: from Twemoji
+- Needs a logo that isn't just 🎉 from Twemoji
 - For some reason parallel transcodes just don't work
+- If you're logged in as admin it's not possible to view a release/track as a normal user
+- Could probably use an API of some form?

-## Running it
+# Running it
-If you're okay with it being unfinished as described above, here's what you need to do to run it.
+If you're okay with it being unfinished as described above, here's what you need to do to run it:

-### 1. Build it
+## 1. Build it
 Release JARs are not yet provided for Partyflow.
 You'll need to install a Java 17 JDK and build the project like so (the Gradle wrapper will download Gradle for you):